tomaszzielinski/docs/django-best-practices.markdown

    It has been split into Sentry and [Raven](https://github.com/dcramer/raven) so both are needed.
    Note that because Sentry/Raven are meant to replace the default Django mechanism and also integrate deeply into the framework, some attention is needed during [configuration](http://raven.readthedocs.org/en/latest/config/django.html).
-   Also note that there were unsolved (are?) problems like [this one](https://github.com/dcramer/django-sentry/issues/210).
+   Also note that there were (still are?) unsolved problems like [this one](https://github.com/dcramer/django-sentry/issues/210).
-   But still Sentry/Raven is the best such tool out there.
+   But still, Sentry/Raven is probably the best such tool out there.

 ## MySQL 5.x